linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-10/index.md

   name: Linode Community
   email: docs@linode.com
 description: 'Now that there is an application running on our Kubernetes cluster, the next step is to collect metrics on the resources being used.
 This part covers installing and using metrics-server as a basic data collection tool.'
+og_description: 'Now that there is an application running on our Kubernetes cluster, the next step is to collect metrics on the resources being used.
+This part covers installing and using metrics-server as a basic data collection tool.'
+title: "How to Build a Continuous Deployment Pipeline Using LKE, Part 10: Installing metrics-server"
+h1_title: "Building a Continuous Deployment Pipeline Using LKE, Part 10: Installing metrics-server"
+enable_h1: true
 keywords: ['kubernets', 'k8s', 'lke', 'helm', 'gitlab']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-05-06
 modified_by:
   name: Linode
-title: "Building a Continuous Deployment Pipeline Using LKE, Part 10: Installing metrics-server"
 contributor:
   name: Linode
 tags: ["kubernetes", "lke"]